 For more information, please visit: Zeitgeist Stage Company

-I shot a scene for the film The Burning Woman today!
+I shot a scene for the film American Woman today!
 It was great meeting Jake Scott and the crew, and getting to work on this project.
 Thank you C.P.
 Casting for this opportunity!

 I am in a reading for the original play End of the World by the talented Ms. Elizabeth DuPre with The Boston Actors Theater on Thursday, 8/6/15 at 7:00 pm at the Trident Booksellers and Café (383 Newbury Street, Boston, MA).
 For more information, please visit the Facebook event page.